-Unlike some towns, Ellenwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ellenwood are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ellenwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ellenwood is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Ellenwood who work in office and administrative support (22.33%), management occupations (8.18%), and sales jobs (6.85%).

 Also of interest is that Ellenwood has more people living here who work in computers and math than 95% of the places in the US.